 The Keystone State stood as the backbone of the Union arsenal — upheld by industrial achievements, natural resources, railroad systems and agricultural wealth.
-But more than 360,000 Pennsylvanians wore Union blue and the Commonwealth ranked first in the number of black soldiers.
+But more than 360,000 Pennsylvanians wore Union blue, and more African-American soldiers served in the Union Army under Pennsylvania than any other state.
 The most devastating effect of the Civil War was the total disruption of family and community.

-Many of Pennsylvania’s historic sites, museums and monuments not only commemorate famous war personalities like General Robert E. Lee and President Abraham Lincoln, but they also tell the tales of the average soldier, household and community, giving visitors the chance to experience its rich history firsthand.
+Many of Pennsylvania’s historic sites, museums and monuments not only commemorate famous war personalities like President Abraham Lincoln and General Robert E. Lee, but they also tell the tales of the average soldier, household and community, giving visitors the chance to experience its rich history firsthand.

-The National Civil War Museum addresses the war from both the Northern and Southern perspective and showcases General Robert E. Lee's personal Bible, and more than 24,000 artifacts, documents and photos.
+The National Civil War Museum addresses the war from both the Northern and Southern perspective while showcasing more than 24,000 artifacts, documents and photos, including General Robert E. Lee's personal Bible.

 The Lackawanna Historical Society joins the Steamtown National Historic Site to present the Civil War Train to mark each year of the Civil War Sesquicentennial.
 Costumed Civil War generals will present short programs in Carbondale and Jessup and conclude with a meet and greet at Steamtown.